RetroCro/TurtleWoW-Mods/README.md

 https://forum.turtle-wow.org/viewtopic.php?t=16720

-## Vidooo's Alt HD - HD Tilesets, ground clutter, frill doodads, trees, bushes, etc {#vidooos-alt-hd---hd-tilesets-ground-clutter-frill-doodads-trees-bushes-etc}
+## Vidooo's Alt HD - HD Tilesets, ground clutter, frill doodads, trees, bushes, etc
 This mod backports some assets from retail but with a bigger emphasis on overhauling ground clutter and tilesets.

 Patch-H.mpq - https://drive.usercontent.google.com/download?id=1vqpkGn9PDRHAvGAn9hAuEuijbhEspljf&export=download&authuser=0

 https://forum.turtle-wow.org/viewtopic.php?p=111831#p111831

-## Redmagejoe's Environment HD Retexture {#redmagejoes-environment-hd-retexture}
+## Redmagejoe's Environment HD Retexture
 Patch-B.mpq from Redmagejoe's Turtle HD Project topic.
 Even though the rest of his Turtle HD project is not compatible with 1.17.2, this patch-b still works.

 https://drive.google.com/file/d/1GQ932XSzsFMKozhGd-a8HPetQI79xcXb/view?usp=share_link

 https://forum.turtle-wow.org/viewtopic.php?t=2827

-## 💥HD Character Models💥 {#hd-character-models}
+## 💥HD Character Models💥
 ![](https://i.imgur.com/JdMaqso.jpeg)
 Previously we were using Redmagejoe's Turtle HD Project Patch-A. He backported playable races with their Legion HD models.
 His patch also had updates for all NPCs and creatures in the world with their Legion HD versions where available.

 Since that [project has been halted](https://forum.turtle-wow.org/viewtopic.php?t=2827) and it not compatible with TWoW 1.17.2, there are two alternatives to pick from....

-### Patch-A Option 1 - Watcher's - HD Character Models Only {#patch-a-option-1---watchers---hd-character-models-only}
+### Patch-A Option 1 - Watcher's - HD Character Models Only
 This is similar to Redmagejoe's Patch-A but contains only HD Character models.
 I would consider this a safe pick since it's slimmed down which helps reduce the number of potential crashes.

 Patch-A.mpq